SmartMeshFoundation/Photon/docs/contract_spec.md

 - `token_network_address` : address of a newly-deployed TokenNetwork

 **Scenario Description**
->Suppose a user owns some amount of ERC20 or ERC223 tokens but that token haven't been registered on smartraiden. this user has to register his tokens into a TokenNetwork contract before he can use his tokens in off-chain payments.
-SmartRaiden provides individual TokenNetwork for each token type.
+>Suppose a user owns some amount of ERC20 or ERC223 tokens but that token haven't been registered on photon. this user has to register his tokens into a TokenNetwork contract before he can use his tokens in off-chain payments.
+Photon provides individual TokenNetwork for each token type.
 Once a specific type of token has been registered, users of that token have ability to connect to this token network and invoke related functions of that TokenNetwork.

 #### TokenNetwork contract
 TokenNetwork is mainly a contract offering interfaces to interact with payment channels.
 Payment channels can only transfer tokens from `token_address` in this contract.
 TokenNetwork integrates most functions that payment channels interact with during their lifecycle, including ChannelOpen, Deposit/Withdraw, ChannelClose, ChannelSettle, etc. Apart from that, TokenNetwork contract maintains global variables for payment channels to use while certain functions are invoked.
 These variables includes